PranavAngrish/Seva-Dwaas/README.md

 The app will be available at http://localhost:3000/ (or the port specified in your config).

+## Schemes Dataset
+The data generation code is present in Data_generation.ipynb The resultant dataset is stored in json format in extracted_schemes.json

 ## 🤖 AI Model Execution
 To understand how our AI model processes user queries and maps them to relevant healthcare schemes, refer to our Colab notebook: